Missouri George Washington Carver

 Product Description

-The obverse (heads) design features a dramatic representation of the Statue of Liberty in profile.
-The obverse also includes a privy mark of a stylized gear, representing industry and innovation.
+The obverse (heads) of the coin features a striking profile of the Statue of Liberty, symbolizing freedom and opportunity.
+This side also includes a privy mark in the shape of a stylized gear, representing industry and innovation, a central theme of the coin series.

 Reviews